 While the MAKO can be found at other healthcare facilities, Dr. Doran’s experience cannot.
-Dr. Doran has performed more robotic joint replacement procedures than any robotic surgeon in the region, and he’s the only surgeon in Delaware who performs robotic anterior hip surgery.
+Dr. Doran has performed more robotic joint replacement procedures than any robotic surgeon in the region, and he’s the most experienced surgeon in Delaware at performing robotic anterior hip surgery.

 Patients come first